Should Reservations be Scrapped?

 View PDFThe question is being debated as never before

-MUCH against his wishes, Dr Manoj Shah may yet become a national hero.
+Much against his wishes, Dr Manoj Shah may yet become a national hero.
 He is the polio victim who failed to get a seat in the post-graduate pathology course in Ahmedabad’s BJ Medical College.
 The reason?
 There was only one seat in the pathology department and that, according to the ‘roster’ system, was reserved for a scheduled caste/scheduled tribe (SC/ ST) candidate.
 Dr Shah’s case has been made a cause celebre by Gujarat’s agitating medicos.
 And, if as not unlikely, the Gujarat agitation finds an echo elsewhere, history might thrust a mantle on Dr Shah he doesn’t particularly care for (see accoтраnying article).

 For centuries, the country’s oppressive caste system had discriminated against the ‘untouchables’.
 Conscious of this, the founding fathers of modern India had enshrined certain clauses in the Constitution enjoining the state to discriminate in favour of them.
 Three decades later, this bias is being resented as never before.
 While Gujarat-Gandhi’s birthplace-is ironically, showing the way, India’s middleclass is convinced reservation has gone on long enough.
 And the Supreme Court is slated to hear a bunch of 24 writ petitions by those denied jobs, promotions and college seats by ‘reservationwallahs’ The politicians, for whom SC/STs represent block votes, and who have the biggest vested interest in its perpetuation, are the only group unanimous that reservation must go on.
 Nobody else is as sure.